 Oh Danny's Girl

-As a child Cate Mandighan loved life in the Irish community of New Kerry, Massachusetts until her mother passed away and knowing that he couldn't raise her by himself her father sent Cate to live with relatives she had never even met.
-Twenty plus years later and Cate is now Catherine, a high successful chief editor of a New York City lifestyle magazine and is due to be married to the much older Stewart Wallach, a media tycoon, which makes their wedding the social event of the year.
-But then out of the blue she receives a letter from her father who having died wishes for Catherine to return to New Kerry to scatter his ashes where he scattered her mum's whilst his friends Cavanaugh and Donahue sing.
-Initially not interested Catherine and her assistant Jeffrey head to New Kerry where not only does she find getting Cavanaugh and Donahue to sing not easy as they fell out long ago but she meets Connor who she grows close to causing her conflict over her wedding to Stewart.
+As a child Cate Mandighan (Laura Leighton - A Deadly Encounter) loved life in the Irish community of New Kerry, Massachusetts.
+That is until her mother passed away and knowing that he couldn't raise her by himself her father sent Cate to live with relatives she had never even met.
+Twenty plus years later and Cate is now Catherine, a high successful chief editor of a New York City lifestyle magazine and is due to be married to the much older Stewart Wallach (Barry Flatman - Death, Deceit & Destiny Aboard the Orient Express), a media tycoon, which makes their wedding the social event of the year.
+But then out of the blue she receives a letter from her father who wrote it before he died wanting Catherine to return to New Kerry to scatter his ashes where he scattered her mum's whilst his best friends sing.
+Initially not interested Catherine and her assistant Jeffrey (Brandon Firla) head to New Kerry where not only does she find getting her late father's friends to sing easier said than done but she meets Conner (Sebastian Spence - The Obsession) who she ends up becoming close to.

 There are three key scenes in "Daniel's Daughter" which I would say all happen within the first 20 minutes.
-We see that Catherine is due to marry a much older man who doesn't want children, we see that Catherine has issues of abandonment to deal with when it comes to her father having sent her to live with relatives and then there is the handsome and more age appropriate Connor back in New Kerry.
-Now the only way you cannot predict how this movie will go will be if it is the first time you have watched one of these Hallmark style movies as everything about "Daniel's Daughter" is predictable.
+We see that Catherine is due to marry a much older man who doesn't want children, we see that Catherine has issues of abandonment to deal with when it comes to her father having sent her to live with relatives and then there is the handsome and more age appropriate Conner back in New Kerry.
+Now the only way you cannot predict how "Daniel's Daughter" will go will be if it is the first time you have watched one of these Hallmark style movies as everything about it is predictable.